1946 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse Of The 1946 Quarter

-The design on the tails side of the 1946 quarter was also the work of John Flanagan.
-The dramatic image shows a heraldic eagle with outstretched wings.
-The bird is perched on a bundle of arrows, while below it is a garland of olive leaves symbolizing peace.
+The reverse design was also the work of John Flanagan.
+It features a heraldic eagle with outstretched wings, perched on a bundle of arrows, with a garland of olive leaves below symbolizing peace — a fitting image for a coin struck in America’s first full year after the war.

 Other Features Of The 1946 Quarter